API ReferenceChangelog

 Counterparty ID

 Every time we match on a counterparty, we return a counterparty ID.
 The counterparty ID is consistent between transactions regardless of the location.
-During implementation, we recommend building rules and/or mappings using counterparty ID, not merchant name.

 When we do not return a counterparty ID, this indicates we did not find a counterparty match in our database.
 However, we still return cleaned information derived from the original request, and we may also have matched on a third party (see below).